The Book of Mormon vs. the LDS church

 Essay: Article of Faith #4, Changing Salvation

 3. BoM > We learn that all who die without the law are alive in Christ and return to live with God.
 Moroni 8:22: “For behold that all little children are alive in Christ, and also all they that are without the law (knowledge of the gospel).
 For the power of redemption cometh on all them that have no law; wherefore, he that is not condemned, or he that is under no condemnation, cannot repent; and unto such baptism availeth nothing— 23 But it is mockery before God, denying the mercies of Christ, and the power of his Holy Spirit, and putting trust in dead works.
 In the sermon by King Benjamin we learn that Christ atoned “for the sins of those who have fallen by the transgression of Adam, who have died not knowing the will of God concerning them, or who have ignorantly sinned.”
-(Mosiah 3:11)
+(Mosiah 3:11, Mosiah 15:22-26)

 LDS > The LDS church teaches that all mankind must have proxy work done (work for the dead) for all who have died without the law or sinned ignorantly.
 While there is significance to connecting with our ancestors, the temple has largely become a place of dead works.